JumpMind/symmetric-ds/README.md

 # SymmetricDS
-SymmetricDS is a data and file sync/replication solution.
-It is a platform-independent, web-enabled, and database-agnostic synchronization tool.
-SymmetricDS was built to replicate changes, bi-directionally, between remote or local agents.
+SymmetricDS is a database and file synchronization solution that is platform-independent, web-enabled, and database agnostic.
+SymmetricDS was built to make data replication across two to tens of thousands of databases and file systems fast, easy and resilient.
+We specialize in near real time, bi-directional data replication across large node networks over the WAN or LAN.

 ##Development
 We use Eclipse for development.